pgajjar13/Project2_group1/README.md

 - Once the app.py is run through the terminal, the website should pop-up under local host http://localhost:5000/

-- logic2.js
+## Charts - Sughra
-    - using d3 we created charts (more details later)
+ using d3 we created three different charts (logic2.js)
+- Line Chart
+  "Bike Stolen - By day of the week",

+- Bar Chart
+  "Bike Stolen - By Month"

+- Bubble Charts
+  "Bike Stolen - By Years"

 ### Loading Database - Jihye